Async Rust, Part Three: IO

 Err(e) if e.kind() == io::ErrorKind::WouldBlock => {

-register_pollfd(context, stream, libc::POLLIN);
+register_pollfd(context, listener, libc::POLLIN);

 }

-write_all is a write, so it'll handle WouldBlock by setting POLLOUT:
+write_all handles WouldBlock by setting POLLOUT:

 Err(e) if e.kind() == io::ErrorKind::WouldBlock => {